-You can read the complete list of Community Guidelines here.
 YouTube makes it very clear what it considers a violation.
-As a creator, you should take the time to read them, so you stay on the right side of the platform.
-Note that the guidelines don’t just apply to videos on demand but also titles, custom thumbnails, live streams, playlists, and comments.
+As a creator, you should take the time to review the guidelines, and note that they don’t just apple to video content but to titles, thumbnails, livestreams, playlists, and comments.

 - Send viewers from a live stream to a Premiere

 - Send viewers from a Premiere to a live stream

 After seven days, you’ll be back in good standing, but the strike will remain on your channel for 90 days.

 Second Community Strike

 Apparently one strike didn’t get the message across.